 PROJCS["GGRS87 / Greek Grid",

-You can find out if your datum is supported by searching spatialreference.org and looking for the TOWGS84 and NADGRIDS entries.
+You can find out if your datum is supported by searching epsg.io and looking for the TOWGS84 and NADGRIDS entries.

-If it is not found, you will need to convert your data to a WGS84 based coordinate system using desktop GIS software before uploading to Mango.
+If it is not found, you will need to convert your data to a WGS84 based coordinate system using a desktop GIS such as QGIS before uploading to Mango.